 The Master of Sciences (MSc) with Mathematics Emphasis Program is a cross-disciplinary program leading to the Master of Sciences degree.
-It provides an opportunity for present and prospective science and mathematics professionals and others to extend and/or broaden their training in the natural and physical sciences and mathematics at advanced undergraduate and graduate levels.
-All courses credited toward the degree after admission must be taken at the University of Colorado, on the Colorado Springs, Denver, Health Sciences or Boulder campuses, over a maximum of five years or six successive summers.
+It provides an opportunity to extend and broaden training in the natural sciences, physical sciences, and mathematics.
+All courses credited toward the degree after admission must be taken at the University of Colorado, at the Colorado Springs, Denver, Health Sciences, or Boulder campuses, over a maximum of five years or six successive summers.

 The admission criteria include but are NOT limited to the following requirements.
 Any decision regarding admission is made by the Graduate Committee on an individual basis, after taking into consideration the application material and supporting documents.

-- At least 40 semester hours in the natural sciences and mathematics, including one year of calculus.
-Students may be admitted to the program with a deficiency in mathematics but must remedy the deficiency within one year after admission with a grade of B or better
+- Must have completed at least 40 semester hours in the natural sciences and mathematics, including one year of calculus.
+Students may be admitted to the program with a deficiency in mathematics, but must remedy the deficiency within one year after admission, with a grade of B or better.

-- GPA of 3.00 or higher on a 4.00 scale.
+- Must have a GPA of 3.00 or higher, on a 4.00 scale.
 A student with an undergraduate grade point average below 3.00 may be considered for admission, subject to approval by the Graduate Committee.

-General regulations of the Graduate School governing the award of the Master’s degree apply except as modified below:
+General regulations of the Graduate School governing the award of a Master’s degree apply, except as modified below.

-- 30-36 semester hours of science and/or mathematics courses are required.
+- 30-36 semester hours of science or mathematics courses are required.

 - All courses must be taken from approved Graduate School faculty members.

-- 24 or more hours in science/math must be from courses numbered 5000 or above.
+- 24 or more hours in science or mathematics must be from courses numbered 5000 or above.

 - Because not all courses will be appropriate for all programs, students should first consult with their advisor before enrolling.
 An academic plan should be completed during the student's first semester.

-- Minimum grade point average: Courses at the 3000 and 4000 levels will be accepted toward the degree only with grades of A or B; 5000 and 6000 level courses will be accepted toward the degree with grades of A, B, or C. Students must have a B average in all courses taken subsequent to admission to the program, including courses not actually required for the degree.
+- Courses at the 3000 and 4000 levels will be accepted toward the degree only with grades of A or B. Courses at the 5000 and 6000 levels will be accepted toward the degree with grades of A, B, or C. Students must have a B average in all courses taken subsequent to admission to the program, including courses not actually required for the degree.

-- Non-Thesis Option: 30 semester hours; at least 15 semester hours must be at the graduate level in their primary department.
+- Non-Thesis Option: 30 semester hours.
+At least 15 semester hours must be at the graduate level in the primary department.
 A minimum of three credit hours must be taken from a secondary department.
-Student must complete a paper describing a project on a mathematical topic approved by the Graduate Committee.
+Student must complete a paper describing a project on a mathematical topic, approved by the Graduate Committee.
 The final paper must be approved by the Graduate Committee.

 - Students must complete a minimum of 24 semester hours of 5000 level (or above) courses, 15 of which must be courses offered by the Mathematics Department.